what we do

 VISION OF THE COMMON HOME OF HUMANITY

-To build a human organisation where human societies are capable of maintaining favourable biogeophysical conditions of a well-functioning Earth System.
+To build a human organisation around the permanent maintenance of the Intangible Global Common that spans across borders, where human societies are able to restore and permanently maintain the favorable biogeophysical conditions of a well-functioning Earth System that corresponds to a Stable Climate.
 To reach this goal we must embark on the civilizational journey from Explorers and Exploiters to Guardians and Managers of our intangible Common Home.

 Why it matters

-The Stabilized Earth Pathway that we urgently need requires deliberate human action to create feedbacks that keep the system on a Stabilized Earth pathway.
-The human stewardship to create and maintain a stable climate implies an economy of restoring and permanently caring for a well-functioning Earth System.
-This is only possible if the most basic requirement that makes possible any human enterprise is in place: an appropriate legal framework, that in this case is a favourable framework to manage commons.
+The Stabilized Earth Pathway that we urgently need requires deliberate human action to create feedbacks that keep the Earth System on a Stabilized pathway.
+The human stewardship to restore and maintain a Stable Climate implies an economy of restoring and permanently caring for a well-functioning Earth System.
+This is only possible if the most basic requirement that makes possible any human enterprise is in place: an appropriate legal framework.

 Steffen, W. et.
 Al. (2018) Trajectories of the Earth System in the Anthropocene - Edited by William C. Clark, Harvard University, Cambridge, MA, and approved July 6, 2018 (received for review June 19)